Doublevil/scbspeedrun/levels/any_sh/C/CableCart.md

   **Notes**
   - Quitting out as soon as the background changes allows you to skip the rest of the level.
-  - After quitting out, the game conveniently places the cursor on the map back to T, which is the next level in the run.
+  - After quitting out, the game conveniently places the cursor on the map back to T, which is the next level we want to do.
 </details>